junxit/us-congress-bills-112/metadata.md

 - 2012-07-12 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 112-181.
 - 2012-07-12 — Committee on Homeland Security and Governmental Affairs.
 Reported by Senator Lieberman with an amendment in the nature of a substitute.
 With written report No. 112-181.
 - 2012-07-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 449.
+- 2012-08-01 — Amendment SA 2770 agreed to in Senate by Unanimous Consent.
+- 2012-08-01 — Amendment SA 2770 proposed by Senator Reid for Senator Carper. (consideration: CR S5896-5898; text: CR S5896-5898) In the nature of a substitute.
+- 2012-08-01 — Measure laid before Senate by unanimous consent. (consideration: CR S5894-5898; text of measure as reported in Senate: CR S5894-5896)
+- 2012-08-01 — Passed Senate with an amendment by Unanimous Consent.
+- 2012-08-01 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.
+- 2012-08-01 — Senate amendment agreed to: Amendment SA 2770 agreed to in Senate by Unanimous Consent.
+- 2012-08-01 — Senate amendment proposed (on the floor): Amendment SA 2770 proposed by Senator Reid for Senator Carper.(consideration: CR S5896-5898; text: CR S5896-5898)
+- 2012-08-01 — Senate amendment submitted